filcdn/walcdn-bot/README.md

 # bot

-A bot creating synthetic retrieval traffic for FilCDN
+A bot creating synthetic retrieval traffic for WalCDN